Secrets of the Wise Old Oak Trees

-Oak Swill baskets are a traditional craft still practiced in the Lake District.
+Oak Swill baskets are a traditional craft still practised in the Lake District.
 Coppiced oak and hazel combine to make a hard-wearing basket used in industry, agriculture, and domestic purposes.

 Houses and Ships

-Oak is a hardwood and produce long-lived items of furniture that are beautiful and highly prized.
+Oak is a hardwood and produces long-lived items of furniture that are beautiful and highly prized.
 Although expensive, they are an investment because they resist damage.
-Today oak flooring is gorgeous, durable, and warm underfoot.
+Today oak wood flooring is gorgeous, durable, and warm underfoot.

-Oak is a useful and practical material for making barrels, but it adds a richness of flavour including smokey, vanilla, and oaky.
+Oak is a useful and practical material for making wine barrels, but it adds a richness of flavour including smokey, vanilla, and oaky.

-The three principle benefits of using oak barrels for wine are:
+The three principle benefits of using oak wine barrels are:

 - Additional flavour notes.

 - Slow addition of oxygen–decreases astringency and improves smoothness.

 - Provides condition for malolactic fermentation–a process that produces a creamier tasting.